Macrix/procontel.sdk/samples/WebEndpoints/README.md

 ```

 <div id='hosting-static-files'/>

 ## 4. Hosting static files

 It is possible to use the ProconTEL plugin to host static websites.
 For this purpose, the service `AddSpaStaticFiles` has been defined in the `Startup` class.
-Be able to display the page while installing the plugin, configure the path that contains the files.
-To publish your static files, follow the steps below:
+Static files of web application need to be added with ProconTEL plugin installation step.
+Example below shows how to configure ProconTEL endpoint to server static files.

 - In the `Startup` class, set the name of the folder where the files will be located.
 In the example below, this is a folder named `WebApp`.
 ```csharp